AliakseiYafremau/mario_bros/docs/index.md

 While working on the project, we were inspired by works such as _"Design Patterns: Elements of Reusable Object-Oriented Software"_ and _"Clean Architecture"_.
 They helped us implement certain parts of the project and gave us a general vision of how to divide responsibilities in the code.

-Teamwork was implemented through `git` and __Github__, which facilitated development by working through different branches and pull requests.
+Teamwork was implemented through `git` and __Github__, which facilitated development by working through different branches and pull requests, a tool which (like it was mentioned in the given report example) we believe is extremely important for proper programming.

 Despite all the work that has been done, there are some aspects that could be improved.
-Currently, Window and Difficulty bring in the global state (the game depends on the global value specified in `domain/difficulty.py` and `presentation/gui.py`).
+For example, a better starting menu / difficulty selector, a fuller soundtrack for the game, etc.